vitaliishchudlo/vitaliishchudlo/README.md

 - 🔭 I’m currently working on: GeoGuessr free bot project.
 - 📝 I’m planning on: KeyBoard statistic, MovieSaver and SteamNameChanger projects.

-∎ 📫 How to contact with me: vshchudlov28@gmail.com
+∎ 📫 How to contact with me:
+                    • Email: vshchudlov28@gmail.com
+                    • Twitter: vitaliishchudlo